rorygreig/udacity-RL-continuous-control/report.md

 #### Hyper-parameters
-Different values of the following hyper-parameters were experimented with.
+The following table lists all the relevant hyperparameters for the DDPG implementation.
 The values below were found to give good performance, and these were used for the final run which generated the results in the next section (the score plot and gif):

 Hyperparameter | Description | Value
 --- | --- | ---
 gamma | Discount factor | 0.99
-network_update_period | how often to update actor and critic networks (timesteps) | 20
-num_network_updates | how many times to update actor and critic networks | 10
+network_update_period | how often to update actor and critic networks (in timesteps) | 20 num_network_updates | how many times to update actor and critic networks | 10 buffer_size | replay buffer size | 1e6
+batch_size | minibatch size | 128
+tau | rate of mixing for soft update of target parameters | 1e-3 learning_rate_actor | ADAM learning rate for actor network | 1e-4
+learning_rate_critic | ADAM learning rate for critic network | 2e-4
+critic_weight_decay | L2 weight decay for critic network | 0.0001

 ### Results
 The target score of 30.0, averaged over 100 timesteps and all 20 agents, was reached in less than **90 episodes**.
 The score seemed to continue to increase throughout the training run, reaching above 80.
 This also seemed to translate into subjectively good performance on the task, as you can see from the recorded gif, which is a recording of the agent using the final trained weights.
-It can be observed that the arms are able to remain in the target area the vast majority of the time.
+It can be observed that the arms are able to remain in the target area for almost all of the time, and they quickly recover if they move outside the target.

 ![reward by episode](img/ddpg_results_2.png "Reward")